vuzonp/gonfanon-icons/README.md

 - [Icon System with SVG Sprites (CSS Tricks)](https://css-tricks.com/svg-sprites-use-better-icon-fonts/)
 - [SVG symbol good choice icons (CSS Tricks)](https://css-tricks.com/svg-symbol-good-choice-icons/)

-Gonfanon is constitued of a SVG sprite (all icons are packaged in a single file).
+Gonfanôn is constitued of a SVG sprite (all icons are packaged in a single file).
 Each icon can be identified by its DOM identifier prefixed by `icon-`.

 **Example:** an icon called *foo* has the: `#icon-foo` <dfn title="Internationalized Resource Identifier">IRI</dfn> and can be loaded like this:
 ```svg